 COO responsibilities vary by company size and type.
 COOs often work side by side with the CEO and other C-suite executives on strategy.
 The most common duties of the COO role include overseeing day-to-day administrative operations, different functions of the business, and critical projects.

-A COO translates the vision and mission set by the CEO and board of directors of a company into a strategic plan of action.
+A good COO translates the vision and mission set by the CEO and board of directors of a company into a strategic plan of action.
 Then, the COO oversees the plan’s execution and manages directors and senior managers tasked with transforming the vision into reality.
 For example, a CEO may call for improved quality control of products to elevate the company’s reputation.
 The COO will then develop plans that may include hiring more quality control workers and establishing new policies and procedures for them to follow.

 A person who has risen to become a COO has acquired extensive experience in business practices, policies, and procedures, which prepares him or her to direct multiple departments.
 As the second in command, COOs are typically next in line for the CEO role.
 Among the best-known former COOs who went on to become CEOs is Tim Cook of Apple Inc. COOs typically have a business-related degree, such as an MBA.